Learn more about the astonishing group of speakers who will share bold ideas, tough truths and jaw-dropping creative visions at TEDWomen 2018.

 An African American educator and a Black Panamanian engineering research technician raised Dr. Ariana Curtis, the youngest of their four kids, in an Afro-Latinx affirming household.
 Government forms and ill-informed publics have wanted her to be either African American or Latina, but Curtis has always advocated for full and accurate representation of self above all.

 The yearning to see lives represented whole led Curtis to travel and study the complex overlap of Blackness, identity, gender, diaspora and belonging.
 After earning a doctorate in anthropology, Curtis, a Fulbright scholar, joined the curatorial staff of the Smithsonian Institution.
 She currently serves as the first curator for Latinx Studies at the National Museum of African American History and Culture.
-In this role, she researches, collects, exhibits and promotes Latinx- and Black-centered narratives, which serve to more accurately represent the history and culture of the Americas and the diaspora.
-She's the author of the paper "Afro-Latinidad in the Smithsonian’s African American Museum Spaces."
-She's is passionate about Afro-Latinidad, her sisterhood, social justice, radical love, the Duke Blue Devils and hoop earrings.
+In this role, she researches, collects, exhibits and promotes Latinx- and Black-centered narratives to more accurately represent the history and culture of the Americas.
+She also serves on multiple committees for the Smithsonian's American Women History Initiative.
+She's the author of the paper "Afro-Latinidad in the Smithsonian’s African American Museum Spaces" and the chapter "Identity as Profession: on Becoming an African American Panamanian Afro-Latina Anthropologist Curator" in Pan African Spaces: Essays on Black Transnationalism.
+She's is passionate about Afro-Latinidad, her Omega Phi Beta sisterhood, social justice, radical love, the Duke Blue Devils and hoop earrings.

 Galit Ariel is a transdisciplinary creative and strategic thinker.
 She defines herself as a "digital hippie" since she's passionate about a future that will integrate technology into our everyday lives but not control it.
 Her book Augmenting Alice: The Future of Identity, Experience and Reality explores the manner in which augmented reality's application will shift cultural and functional paradigms and redefine core concepts related to culture, space, experience and ethics.